LUMII-Syslab/imcs_layoutengine/README.md

 * W3C Java classes: src/code/org/w3c/COPYING (W3C liberal license)
 * GWT-AWT classes: gwt-awt/COPYING  (GPLv2 with Classpath exception)

+The W3C and GWT-AWT classes are only required for the JavaScript version.
+For the Java code, the Java Virtual Machine provides them; thus, the license of Java applies there.

 In addition, the following libraries, which are used at compile time, have their own licenses:
 * GWT (Google Web Toolkit)
 * webpack (as npm module) and dependencies